Creating Opportunity for Hard-Working Families

 We believe that you do a better job of spending your hard-earned money than the government does.
 Looking ahead, we will continue to hold the line on taxes because keeping more money in the hands of taxpayers will help Wisconsin win the 21st century by creating more jobs and higher wages.

 Giving Every Child Access To a Great Education

 Every child deserves access to a great education.

 Thanks to our Reform Dividend, we can invest in our priorities.
 In fact, our recent budget makes a historic investment in our schools — $200 more per student this year and $204 more per student next year, more actual dollars than ever before.
 With our Act 10 reforms in place, these funds are more likely to be spent in the classroom and help our children receive the education needed for a bright future.
 Our rural schools face unique challenges, especially as it relates to enrollment and transportation.
 That’s why we increased investments in Sparsity Aid to help ensure our children have access to a great education, no matter their zip code.
-Wisconsin is in the Top 10 for high school graduation rates and ACT scores, and these investments will continue to bolster student success.
+Wisconsin is in the Top 10 for high school graduation rates and ACT scores, and these historic investments will continue to bolster student success.